Open SQL Interface

 The Looker LookML semantic modeling layer enables a data analyst to define dimensions, aggregates, calculations, and data relationships in a SQL database.
 LookML models provide code reusability and Git integration.
 A well-structured LookML model empowers users to do their own self-service data exploration and reporting.

-The LookML model is the foundation of any data requested from Looker, whether that request comes from Looker's Explore interface in the Looker UI, an embedded visualization in your company portal or another third-party application, or a custom application that was developed with the Looker API.
+The LookML model is the foundation of any data that is requested from Looker, whether that request comes from the Looker Explore interface in the Looker UI, an embedded visualization in your company portal or another third-party application, or a custom application that was developed with the Looker API.
 The Open SQL Interface provides access to the LookML models to any third-party application that supports Java Database Connectivity (JDBC).
 Applications can connect to a LookML model as if it were a database, allowing users to take advantage of all the work that was done by their data analysts in the LookML model, while using whatever tools they are most comfortable with.

 How the Open SQL Interface surfaces LookML project elements